zub165/book-keeping/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please open an issue in the GitHub repository.
+For support, email support@yourdomain.com or create an issue in the repository.